-EAAC supports the mission of PSU by identifying areas of strengths as well as areas for continuous improvement in the short, medium, and long term.
-This is done by undertaking periodic self-evaluation of the core and supporting activities at PSU such as learning and teaching, quality assurance, research, community engagement, learning resources, and other Institutional support services.
+EAAC supports the mission of PSU by identifying areas of strength as well as areas for continuous improvement in the short, medium, and long terms.
+This is done by undertaking periodic self-evaluation of the core and supporting activities at PSU such as learning and teaching, quality assurance, research, community engagement, learning resources, and other institutional support services.

 The Center initiates internal and external reviews and supports PSU’s strategic directives and plans based on best practices, performance standards, and benchmarks set by the Education & Training Evaluation Commission (ETEC).
 EAAC works with and assists with the NCAAA and international professional bodies such as ABET and AACSB.

-The Center aspires to be the catalyst of excellence in managing and facilitating
+The EAAC aspires to be the catalyst of excellence in managing and facilitating evaluation and accreditation.

-The Center aims to led accreditation reviews, support institutional planning, and continuously evaluate higher education systems in a manner that ensures compliance with international standards and best practices.
+The EAAC aims to lead accreditation reviews, support institutional planning, and continuously evaluate higher education systems in a manner that ensures compliance with international standards and best practices.

 EAAC upholds its commitment to:

 - ExcellenceEthical StandardContinuous ImprovementLifelong LearningOpen CommunicationProactive Leadership

 Functions of EAAC